Jak-3-Modifer/Jak-3-ReBalanced/README.md

 -Light Eco pickups give less

--Missions that encourage the use of Light Freeze
+*Missions that encourage the use of Light Freeze

 -Arenas have different challenges; Timed, no damage or no all ammo depletion